tttsaurus/Ingame-Info-Reborn/README.md

 - Add framebuffer to the GUI rendering life cycle (✔)
 - GUI theme manager (✔)
 - Introduce a custom GUI container (✔)
-- Maintain a list of custom GUI containers so that GUIs can stack together (✔)
+- Maintain a list of GUI containers so that GUIs can stack together (✔)
 - A GUI container can be ingame-overlaid/focused (runtime switchable) (✔)
 - Introduce feature-rich GUI layout
   - Pivot (✔)